Safeguarding

 Where is maltreatment, doping violations, or competition manipulation reported?

-Reporting maltreatment can be done through the Abuse-Free Sport Helpline.
-It is a free, anonymous, confidential and independent service in both official languages.
-Reports can be submitted by phone, text or email.
-Check the safe sport resources specific to the sport organization for details on Independent Third-Party reporting options.
+Reporting maltreatment can be done through the Canadian Safe Sport Program (CSSP).
+Reports can be made by phone or text to 1-866-971-2777.
+It is important to also check the safe sport resources specific to the sport organization for details on Independent Third-Party reporting options.

 Reporting doping violations or competition manipulation can be done by contacting the CCES Integrity Hotline.